harrisiirak/cron-parser/README.md

 └───────────────────────── second (0 - 59, optional)
 ```

-Supports mixed use of ranges and range increments (L and W characters are not supported currently).
+Supports mixed use of ranges and range increments (W character not supported currently).
 See tests for examples.

 Usage
 ========